 Cannabis strains high in alpha-humulene

 Cannabis strains high in alpha-humulene tend to be from Sativa strains.
 Super Sour Space Candy, Cherry Soda, Hawaiian Haze, and Lifter are a few popular strains that boast a high percentage.
 The top 20 cannabis-derived terpenes all contribute to strains’ various recognizable profiles.

 Hops and cannabis are the two plants where alpha-humulene appears in high concentrations.
 These plants are closely related because both belong to the Cannabaceae taxonomic designation.

 - Pine trees

 - Vietnamese coriander

-An example of how terpenes may contribute to the entourage effect can be found in a recent study in Science Daily.
+An example of the potential benefits of further research on how terpenes in cannabis may contribute to the entourage effect can be in further studies found in a recent study in Science Daily.
 The study proposes that terpenes interact with other compounds in cannabis to uniquely affect the body’s cell receptors.
 The results from this University of Arizona Health Sciences study have inspired additional research for cannabis terpene pain therapies requiring lower doses and producing fewer side effects than other popular pain medications .

 Take the alpha-humulene terpene test